 Again I don’t speak for them so I might be off on a few things but that’s essentially it.
 And the game begins.

-Although this post has a very ‘101’ feel to it, I have become a bit amazed by how many founders I have met seem to gloss over this step.
+Although this post has a very ‘101’ feel to it, I have become a bit amazed by how many founders I have met seem to gloss over most of the content here.
+All too often, they get anchored by an idea, and off they go into the uncertain waters of trying to build a business around it.
 Create this little audit for yourself and then stress test your theories using advisors, research and objective and honest business gut.
-This overview of your proposition holds the primary keys to the potential of your business.
-Create it and think it through before you go too far down a path, or you could find yourself needing to backtrack, assuming you haven’t already failed.
+Think it through before you go too far down a path, or you could find yourself needing to backtrack, assuming you haven’t already failed.

 July 2017 — This best-selling author published an excerpt from his latest book on TechCrunch.
 He points out how difficult it is for him to find a founder who understands his or her target.
 I have found the same; little insight about who we are selling to.

 August 2017 — Consider my check list as super high level.
 This one is the model for an expanded list with more detailed questions from a post on medium from an investor.
 Lots of content out there on what VCs look for but this is perhaps my fave so far.
 It’s about why VCs say no but gives you a great template of questions of what to think about right from the very beginning.
 And, yes, no surprise that knowing the market and your consumer cold is mandatory.